You’ll often hear brand and marketing experts saying, “If you want to be successful online, you have to create lots of content for your subscribers.”

 Everybody loves movies, so they give you something in common with your readers that you can use in your emails.

-I’ve got it!
-The movie The Princess Bride.
-It’s a cult-classic and a favorite of mine.
+Take the cult class movie: The Princess Bride.
+It’s a cult-classic.
 If you’ve seen it, you know the quote I’m thinking of.

 Vazzini: “He didn’t fall?
 Inconceivable!”